 - Please note that the above is different for how long points last.
 Points on your record only count for DMV purposes for 18 months from the date of offense, and a conviction counts for insurance purposes for 36 months from the date of conviction.
-These two period, of course, are different that the period of how long the conviction actually appears on your driving record.
+These two periods, of course, are different than the period of how long the conviction actually appears on your standard driving abstract.

-- A conviction that is alcohol-related or is for driving while impaired by drugs (for example, DWI or DWAI) remains on a driver record for exactly 10 years.
+- A conviction that is alcohol-related or is for driving while impaired by drugs (for example, DWI or DWAI) can affect your for, at least, 10 years.
 If a driver is convicted of the same violation during that 10 years, the driver can receive additional penalties.

-- A suspension or a revocation of a driver license that was not cleared remains on a driver record indefinitely.
+- A suspension or a revocation of a driver license that remains un-cleared can be found on a standard driver record indefinitely.

-- If the suspension is for a drug-related offense arising out of Penal Law section 220 or 221, the suspension remains on a driver record for four years from the date the suspension is terminated.
+- If the suspension is for a drug-related offense arising out of Penal Law section 220 or 221, the suspension remains on a standard driver record for 5-6 years from the date the suspension is terminated.

 If you need a copy of your driving record, you can get it from DMV or we can obtain it for a small fee.

 Did this answer your questions of how long do points stay on drivers license in NY?
 If you still have more questions related to how long a speeding ticket will stay on your record or how many points to suspend a license in NY?
 Contact our office today and let us help you with legal guidance. how long do points stay on drivers license in ny